Top 4 Pigeon Forge and Gatlinburg Museums to Visit on Your Next VacationMay 10, 2018

 4. Cooter’s Place

-If you’re old enough to remember the popularity of “The Dukes of Hazzard” television show, then you’ll be tickled to know there’s a Cooter’s Place on the Parkway in Gatlinburg.
+If you’re old enough to remember the popularity of “The Dukes of Hazzard” television show, then you’ll be tickled to know there’s a Cooter’s Place in Pigeon Forge.
 Actor Ben Jones played the part of “Cooter” on the famous show with the 1969 Dodge Charger named the General Lee garnering the spotlight.
 The museum has many actual souvenirs from the show, with merchandise and collectibles on display and for sale as well.
 If that’s not enough, you can get your picture taken with the General Lee, go putt-putting, and take a ride on their indoor go-kart track.
 This museum is a perfect way to introduce your youngster to one of the classics!

-We think that these Gatlinburg museums are a great way to spend the day while your staying with us at Park Place on the River.
+We think that these Pigeon Forge and Gatlinburg museums are a great way to spend the day while your staying with us at Park Place on the River.
 Book one of our Gatlinburg condos today so you can see all the wonder and excitement you can be having in our beautiful mountain town!